 Initial Steps for Identifying an Antibody

-• Reactions occurring only at immediate spin phase could indicate a possible IgM antibody, cold agglutinin, or rouleaux.
+• Reactions occurring only at the immediate spin phase could indicate a possible IgM antibody, cold agglutinin, or rouleaux.

-• Reactions occurring in both reaction phases could indicate a combination of both IgM and IgG antibodies or a strong IgM antibody that carries through to AHG phase.
+• Reactions occurring in both reaction phases could indicate a combination of both IgM and IgG antibodies or a strong IgM antibody that carries through to the AHG phase.

-The presence of multiple antibodies should be considered if reactions vary in strength or there are two separate reaction patterns in the IS and AHG phases.
+The presence of multiple antibodies should be considered if reactions vary in strength or if there are two separate reaction patterns in the IS and AHG phases.